in Bangkok, Thailand

 Reservations open in 30-day allotments in order to prevent being fully booked for long periods of time.
 Additional dates open every day at midnight.

 PricesAll items in Sushi Zo’s chef selected meals are imported from Japan and arrive daily using the finest, freshest and most natural ingredients available.
-Prices fluctuate based on seasonal availability and the selection served which typically ranges from THB 6,000 to 8,000 per person for a full 18+ course meal.
-Smaller meals may be pre-arranged at the time of reservation.
+The price for our Premium Omakase experience is THB 7,000++ per person and will include 16+ courses.

 63 Wireless Road